 Finding a unique ring can be difficult nowadays, with so many different styles widely available in jewellers, it can be hard to find the one that’s just you.
 However, fear not as there’s a gemstone on the rise that is very unique in appearance and will definitely be the envy of many!

-Morganite is not the most widely available stone, but here at Bespoke Diamonds we can source you the morganite stone to best match your preference on colour and size.
+Morganite is not the most widely available stone, but here at Bespoke Diamonds on Kildare Street in Dublin, we can source you the morganite stone to best match your preference on colour and size.
 Due to its lovely pinkish tones, the morganite stone looks especially good in a rose gold setting as it complements it nicely.
-However, here at Bespoke we offer morganites in the colour, size, setting and metal of your chocie- all you have to is make an appointment to start your love affair with these beautiful stones!
+However, here at Bespoke we offer morganites in the colour, size, setting and metal of your chocie.
+All you have to is make an appointment to start your love affair with these beautiful stones!

 The morganite’s name comes from one of the greatest financiers of all time- J.P Morgan.
 He was one of the largest gem collectors at the time and was an early supporter of this stone.
 So, this isn’t the most romantic of beginnings for this stone becoming commercialised, but luckily the meaning associated with the stone is much more eloquent.The stone is believed to be a symbol of divine love and is said to bring compassion, peace and joy to the wearer.
 And who wouldn’t want more of that in their lives!?
 The stone is usually a pink/salmon colour yet, pre-treatment the stone has more of an orange hue.
 Morganite is sourced from Afghanistan, Brazil, Mozambique, Namibia, and the US and is actually a pretty rare stone.
 For context, this stone is rarer than aquamarine as it has yet to truly take off in mainstream jewellers.
 The reason for this is not due to lack of interest but rather that there are not enough morganites cut in a size that is feasible for jewellers to work with.